What type of homeowners policy covers the dwelling and personal property on a named perils basis?

 Prepare for the Florida 4-40 Customer Representative License Test.
 Utilize flashcards and multiple choice questions with hints and explanations.
 Be ready to excel in your exam!

-The HO-2 homeowners policy, also known as the Broad Form policy, specifically provides coverage for the dwelling and personal property on a named perils basis.
-This means that the policy only covers damages that arise from perils explicitly listed in the policy, such as fire, theft, and certain types of water damage.
+The HO-2 policy, also known as the Broad Form Homeowners Policy, provides coverage for the dwelling and personal property on a named perils basis.
+This means that the policy specifically lists the perils or risks covered, such as fire, theft, and vandalism.
+If a peril is not named in the policy, then coverage for that peril does not exist.

 Subscribe